Why do you have a waitlist?

 We unfortunately cannot provide a specific date on which you should expect to receive a final decision.
 The admissions process is subject to many variables, including the size and qualifications of the original applicant pool, attrition of those who previously intended to enroll, and the size of the waitlist itself.
 However, one of the times we do tend to see the greatest amount of attrition from our entering class is in early June, which is when we typically request a written commitment to enroll.
 Once we have a sense of what these numbers look like, we will usually turn to the waitlist to select candidates to fill those seats.Back to top

 If I am admitted from the waitlist, how will I be notified?

 If you are extended an offer of admission from the waitlist, you will most likely be notified by phone.
-Therefore, it is important that you keep us updated with your most current contact information by logging into your Texas Law Check Your Status page and clicking on the "Update Your Contact Information" link.
+Therefore, it is important that you keep us updated with your most current contact information by logging into your Texas Law Dashboard and clicking on the "Update Your Contact Information" link.
 If offered admission from the waitlist, keep in mind that you will likely need to commit to 1L fall enrollment within a short time period (sometimes within one or two days).Back to top

 If I am admitted from the waitlist, may I defer my admission?